minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 (https://scorecard.lcv.org) can be seen in @roll-call-votes.
 The reasoning behind choosing these six bills is that they all amend the resources allocated to the EPA and the Department of Interior.
-Since the legislation enacted by Congress governs the executive wing including the EPA @McAlexander2020[p.43], these roll-call votes are fundamental in gauging the environmental opinions of representatives.
-Moreover, the bills are quite similar in nature, since they not only all concern the same departments, but also precisely the methane pollutions and -emissions, generated through the oil and gas industries, and are thus industry specific.
+Since the legislation enacted by Congress governs the executive wing, which includes the EPA
+@McAlexander2020[p.43], these roll-call votes are fundamental in gauging the environmental opinions of representatives.
+Moreover, the bills are quite similar in nature, since they all concern the same departments, and precisely the methane pollutions and -emissions generated through the oil and gas industries, and are thus industry specific.

-Although in the #cite(<stratmann-2002>, form: "prose") paper the two roll-call votes all pertained to the amendment of the same bill.
-This paper uses multiple, closely related, roll-call votes, and thus ensures that there is more variation in voting behavior than there would be, if only two roll-call votes were available.
+Although in the #cite(<stratmann-2002>, form: "prose") paper the two roll-call votes all pertained to the amendment of the same bill, this paper uses multiple, closely related, roll-call votes, and thus ensures that there is more variation in voting behavior than there would be, if only two roll-call votes were available.